 Energy exploration and development, both fossil fuel and renewable, remain a large and important economic factor for this ecoregion and usually occur in roadless areas.
-For example, the Bakken Shale formation located in North Dakota and eastern Montana is the largest continuous oil play in the lower 48 states containing 3.65 billion barrels of oil and 1.85 trillion cubic feet of natural gas that can be recovered using current technologies (U.S. Department of Energy 2012).
-Interest in the Bakken Shale formation has caused a substantial amount of primary (well drilling, etc.) and secondary (roads, housing, etc.) development in this area.
+For example, Wyoming ranks 7th in oil production and 2nd in natural gas production in the U.S., contributing \$2.3 billion to the state's economy in 2009.
 The BLM serves as the lead Federal agency in energy and minerals management for Federal lands and manages subsurface mineral rights for nearly every Federal agency.
 Energy exploration and development, both fossil fuel and renewable, remain a large and important economic factor for this ecoregion.
 The BLM plays a critical role in facilitating the development of energy resources such as oil and gas, coal, geothermal, hydropower, solar, wind and biomass.